cheezy/RDee/README.md

 and version combination are valid.

 For mobile the version is the version of the OS you require replacing the dot with an underscore.
-For example, `:ios10_2` will use iOS 10.2.
+For example, `:ios10_2` will use iOS 10.2 and `:android4_4` will use Android 4.4.
 You will provide the additional information like the device type as additional values.
 See below.

 Following the version there is an underscore followed by the host os.
 This value is also optional.
 Currently the following host os values are available: